 An introductory study of the nature of the church and its mission.
 Students will be exposed to the various issues and literature in the field of Christian Ministries with special emphasis on discipleship.
-Prerequisites: Sophomore standing and RELI 1003.
+Prerequisites: RELI 1003 and sophomore standing or above.
 Course rotation: All semesters.
 General Education: Intermediate - Communication; Intermediate - Application & Integration of Knowledge.